MikeYankeeOscarBeta/PiFMPlay/README.md

 ========
 Its an addon for pifm(a program to transmit FM-Radio) for the raspberry pi mini computer.

-PiFMPlay makes it easier to play and control a music broadcast.
+PiFMPlay makes it easier to play music and control your FM-Broadcast.

 Pifm is written by [Icrobotics](http://www.icrobotics.co.uk/wiki/index.php)